Jihaoyun/gem5/README.md

 * **r/a** to specify if it is a **r**equest or an **a**cknowledgment packet
 * instant of the sample expressed in pico-seconds
 * **r/w** to specify if it is write or a read
-* address expressed in hexademial form
+* address expressed in hexadecimal form
 * data expressed in heaxdecimal form
-For sake of calirty an example is reported:
+For sake of clarity an example is reported:
 ```
 r 1333000ps r 0000000000000664 e1a05003
 a 1388000ps r 0000000000000664 159c3000
 ```
-Notice how after a request an acknowledgment is alsways present with the correct data.
+Notice how after a request an acknowledgment is alsways presen with the correct data.
-This file format is already comatible has input for [lapo](https://github.com/cancro7/lapo).
+This file format is already compatible as input for [lapo](https://github.com/cancro7/lapo).

 ## Register File fault injection
-It is possible also inject a bit flip fault in the register fault at a specific time.
+It is also possible to inject a bit flip fault in the register file at a specified time.
 In order to do this operation please edit the file `configs/lapo/reg_fault.py`.
-At the end of this file is possibile to set the injection parameters.
+At the end of this file is possible to set the injection parameters.
 For example this configuration:
 ```
 root.registerFault = RegisterFault()